 “Liability” Section: The students and sponsoring organization are responsible for any property damage or personal injury resulting from the sponsored event.
 The sale, consumption, or possession of alcoholic beverages in an irresponsible or unlawful manner could expose the individual, student organization, and/or MUSC to liability.
 S.C. law holds that the negligent sale or service of alcoholic beverages creates a civil liability.
 This policy, Responsible Hosting Guidelines and the MUSC Student Event Approval Forms are mechanisms to educate students about responsible sale, service and consumption of alcoholic beverages and the potential liability associated with the sale, service and consumption of these beverages.
 Adherence to these guidelines and policies does not ensure immunity from prosecution.
 However, sponsoring organizations participating in University approved events are normally protected by the SC Tort Claims Act, and may be provided with legal defense.

-“Approval” Section: Events governed by this policy require the submission and approval of a MUSC Student Event Approval Form.
-One of the purposes for the submission of this Form is to ensure the sponsoring organization’s awareness of and compliance with this policy and responsible hosting guidelines.
-University-wide events will require the approval of the Director of Student Programs.
+“Approval” Section: Events governed by this policy require the submission and approval of a MUSC Student Alcohol Service Policy Form.
+One of the purposes for the submission of this form is to ensure the sponsoring organization’s awareness of and compliance with this policy and responsible hosting guidelines.
+University-wide events will require the approval of the Executive Director of Student Programs.
 College-sponsored events will require the approval of the Dean or his/her designee of the sponsoring College.

 SC Laws Related To Service Of Alcohol